Why declare a B.S. Major in EES?

 - Physics 10 or 11, and Physics 12

-- Two or more additional courses chosen from Biology (BIOS 41 or above), Chemistry (CHM 31 or above), or Physics (PHY 13 or above) to meet 21-credit minimum.
+Two or more additional courses (minimum of 6 credits) chosen from Biology (BIOS 41 or above), Chemistry (CHM 31 or above), or Physics (PHY 13 or above) to meet the 22-credit overall requirement minimum.

 - Note: Consider your interests and career goals as you choose collateral sciences: consult with your advisor if you have questions.
 Keep in mind that some courses in other departments may have additional prerequisites that you will need to fill.